carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4-2021-trees.md

 ## Post-lab assignment

-For your post-lab assignment, answer the critical thinking question below.
+For your post-lab assignment, compile the 4 "check for understanding" questions and answer the critical thinking question below.

 **Critical thinking question:**